 Choose Your Name Wisely

-Pick a handle that accurately represents you or your brand and one that you will be okay with for the long term.
-Character limits may prevent you from doing this.
+Pick a handle that accurately represents you or your brand and one that you will be comfortable with for the long term.
+Character limits may prevent you from choosing your ideal username.
 If that is the case, use a variation of the name that still makes sense.
 Keep your name as consistent as possible across channels.
 Changing your name from time to time can actually hurt your profile’s visibility.

 Populate Your Profile

 Take advantage of all the segments that social profiles allow you to fill out.
-This is typically the material that Google will crawl and use to identify you and assign relevance/authority.
+This is typically the material that Google will crawl, and use to identify you and assign relevance and authority to your profile.
 Whether this includes descriptions, images, references and/or privacy settings, ensure that you review and fully leverage all options available.
 It will help strengthen your profile and make it appear more legitimate to users.
 Think of it as an opportunity to really let your unique voice or brand message come through.